From the Vaccination Re-Education Discussion Forum Facebook Group!

 According to the CDC, the first case of Rotavirus occurred in 1976 and by 1980 Paul Offit began work on the vaccine and by 1998 he had cleared the road to its acceptance.
 Paul Offit created this vaccine.
 And he worked for Merck and the CDC.

-Copyright © 2022 Vaccination Re-Education - All Rights Reserved.
+Copyright © 2023 Vaccination Re-Education - All Rights Reserved.

 It is with a heavy heart we announce that Vaccination Re-Education Discussion Forum has been disabled on Facebook.
 We have requested a review, so we will see how that goes.
+Please check back on this website often for updated information!

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.